 By such means Christ has promised to strengthen our faith, to kill our sin, to comfort our hearts, and to deepen our assurance that we are indeed in Him and He in us.
 May God help us use the means of grace with faith and expectation that we might enjoy the glories of our union with Christ to the praise of His great name!

-Editor’s Note: This post is part of a series on union with Christ.
+Editor’s Note: This post is part of a series on union with Christ and was previously published February 8, 2019.
 Previous post.
+Next post.